As a new freshman, this website provides important information on the course registration process for your first semester of enrollment at UB.

 The university online Undergraduate Degree & Course Catalog is a resource that will help you research majors and courses at UB.
 The catalog contains information about UB’s majors, degree requirements, UB Curriculum (general education) requirements, and academic policies.
-In this section we will introduce you to a few components of the catalog.

 From the catalog’s homepage you will find a navigation bar that includes Degrees & Programs, Courses and Policies & Procedures.

 - Degrees & Programs: View a complete listing of all the majors available here at UB, along with minors and certificates.

 - Courses: Use this feature to search UB courses.